berkshelf/berkshelf/_includes/index.md

       cookbook 'riot_base'
     end

-Groups can also be defined inline, as an option:
+Groups can also be defined inline as an option:

     cookbook 'riot_base', :group => 'solo'